 - Click “Add” to open the Search Data sub-screen.
 Complete Search Data sub-screen and click “Save” at the top of the screen to return to the Alternative Search screen.

 - Address any remaining questions on the Alternative Search screen.
 Note: The Alternatives for Category E Procedures field will be greyed out unless the protocol involves USDA Pain Category E.

 - When done, click the Next button to advance to the Husbandry screen.

-Note: If UNR OAR staff will provide the special care, the PI must have discussed the care with Director, Lab Animal Medicine and Attending Veterinarian, Ben Weigler.
+Note: If the University's Animal Resources staff will provide the special care, the PI must have discussed the care with Director, Lab Animal Medicine and Attending Veterinarian, Ben Weigler.
 If OAR staff will not provide the special care, the PI must indicate who will provide the special care in the Special Husbandry or Care field.

 - Special Husbandry or Care field: If no special husbandry or care is necessary, enter “N/A” in this field.
-If UNR OAR staff will provide the special care, the PI must have discussed the care with Director, Lab Animal Medicine and Attending Veterinarian, Ben Weigler.
+If the University’s Animal Resources staff will provide the special care, the PI must have discussed the care with Director, Lab Animal Medicine and Attending Veterinarian, Ben Weigler.
 If OAR staff will not provide the special care, the PI must use this field to indicate who will provide the special care.